 Coronary Heart Disease

 This is the leading cause of death in the United States.
-Coronary Artery Disease is the result of plaque building up in the arteries, narrowing and leading to a disease called arteriosclerosis.
+Coronary artery disease is the narrowing of arteries as a result of plaque build up, also known as a disease called arteriosclerosis.
 This narrows the arteries to the point where it is hard for oxygenated blood to get to the proper tissues, including the heart.
 This can lead to a heart attack or an ischemic event, two very dangerous conditions in which there is blockage of blood to vital organs.

 Sleep deprivation can contribute to plaque build up, and therefore contribute to atherosclerosis.
 Plaque builds up as a consequence to inflammation involving white blood cells, and poor sleep can trigger chronic inflammation.
 This can elevate your risk for a heart attack and a stroke.